 - 1 egg

 - 1 teaspoon pepper

 - 1 tablespoon olive oil

 - Blanch the head of cabbage in a pot of boiling water for 10-15 mins.
 Once blanched remove the cabbage and separate the leaves.
 Once cooled, use a sharp knife to remove the thick inner vein on the leaf.

-- In a separate bowl combine the beef mince, dill, parsley, mint, quinoa, a little olive oil and the salt and pepper.
+- In a separate bowl combine the beef mince, dill, parsley, mint, rice, a little olive oil and the salt and pepper.
 Mix thoroughly and set aside.